 While you might invest some time and money to commute to the meeting location, you will receive cash and do not have to worry about any transaction fees that you will encounter with online sales.
 As always, you can also trade your gift card for actual merchandise too.

-Local Facebook Buy and Sell Groups are another potential sweet spot to sell your unwanted Amazon cards.
+The Facebook Marketplace is another potential sweet spot to sell your unwanted Amazon cards.

 This Craigslist alternative allows you to advertise to another prospective audience if your local Craigslist board is lacking.
 It also allows for buyers that enjoy the added security of purchasing through a local social media platform instead of a stale forum.